robenkleene/audio-references/logic-pro/logic-pro-score-editor.md

 ## Tips

 - There's three view modes under `View > View Mode`, `Linear View`, `Paper View`, and `Wrapped View`
-- You can support separate parts, just by including more `Software Instrument` tracks
+- You can support separate parts, just by including more `Software Instrument` tracks.
+There's also a `Score Sets` feature.

 ## Style